TMmichi/mujoco_jaco/README.md

 # mujoco_jaco

-Please clone this repo along with modified stable-baselines and abr_control with the following command
+Please clone this repo along with the modified stable-baselines and abr_control repo with the following command

 ```bash
 git clone https://github.com/TMmichi/mujoco_jaco.git